Google likely to soon face antitrust claims over Play store from U.S. states - sources

 The lawsuit is expected to focus on Google’s requirement that some apps use the company’s payment tools to sell subscriptions and content and pay Google as much as 30% of sales, according to two sources.

-App makers like music streaming service Spotify Technology SA (SPOT.N) and dating services giant Match Group (MTCH.O), which owns the Tinder app, have long accused both Google, as well as Apple, of being anti-competitive in demanding mandatory revenue sharing.
+App makers like music streaming service Spotify Technology SA and dating services giant Match Group, which owns the Tinder app, have long accused both Google, as well as Apple, of being anti-competitive in demanding mandatory revenue sharing.

 This latest lawsuit is being planned at a time of unusually vigorous debate over whether federal antitrust enforcement is too lax.
 Many people, including Senator Amy Klobuchar who chairs the Senate Judiciary Committee’s antitrust panel, have pressed for tougher enforcement.